 Each student will receive a personalized Chris Henry Workshops apron to use during class and take home.

-This is a focused studio environment with limited enrollment, allowing for meaningful individual attention and a more immersive experience.
-Tuition is $325 for the two-day class, and class size is limited to 12 participants.
+This is a focused studio environment with limited enrollment, allowing for individual attention and an immersive experience.
+Tuition is $325 for the two-day class, all materials are included, and class size is limited to 12 participants.

-Accessibility Note: The classroom is located on the upper level of the building and is reached by a single flight of stairs.
-The restroom facilities are located on the lower level, so participants will use the stairs to access them during the workshop.
-Guests who are comfortable navigating a flight of stairs should find access to the space straightforward.
+Accessibility Note: The classroom is located upstairs and is reached by a single flight of stairs.
+Restroom facilities are located on the lower level, so participants will use the stairs during the workshop.